microsoft/nnitp/docs/quick_start.rst

 set.

 It's also interesting to note that the individual units within the network are nearly uninterpretable as features.
-To get a sens of this, left-click on the image of that cat's face in the left column, row three, and select the menu item `Examples`.
+To get a sense of this, left-click on the image of that cat's face in the left column, row three, and select the menu item `Examples`.
 This will show some images that satisfy the interpolants constraint on just one unit.
 Here's some